 │ └── server.rs

-So when we wanted to extract the network::server module, why did we have to also change the src/network.rs file into the src/network/mod.rs file, and put the code for network::server in the network directory in src/network/server.rs, instead of just being able to extract the network::server module into src/server.rs?
-The reason is that Rust wouldn’t be able to tell that server was supposed to be a submodule of network if the server.rs file was in the src directory.
-To make it clearer why Rust can’t tell, let’s consider a different example with the following module hierarchy, where all the definitions are in src/lib.rs:
+So when we wanted to extract the network::server module, why did we have to also change the src/network.rs file to the src/network/mod.rs file and put the code for network::server in the network directory in src/network/server.rs instead of just being able to extract the network::server module into src/server.rs?
+The reason is that Rust wouldn’t be able to recognize that server was supposed to be a submodule of network if the server.rs file was in the src directory.
+To clarify Rust’s behavior here, let’s consider a different example with the following module hierarchy, where all the definitions are in src/lib.rs:

 communicator